lutfumertceylan/mywebsite/_posts/2021-09-19-race-condition-limit-bypass.md

 <img src="/images/race.png"><br>
 <hr><br>
 In September of last year, I found a Race Condition vulnerability at an Online Services company located in the Netherlands.
 They had a private Zerocopter program and that's why I was doing bug hunting based on web applications, on their systems.
 And I reported the vulnerability to them.
-Then they fixed this vulnerability and rewarded me with a €€€ bounty.
+Then, they fixed this vulnerability and rewarded me with a €€€ bounty.

 ## Firstly, what is a Race Condition?